A compact model of Escherichia coli core and biosynthetic metabolism: Methods

-To simulate low-oxygen conditions, the cost per unit flux of all oxygen-consuming reactions (CYTBO3\_4pp, CYTBDpp, CYTBD2pp) was increased by a \(1000\)-fold, mimicking the physiological state in which these reaction operate at low substrate saturation.
+To simulate low-oxygen conditions, the cost per unit flux of all oxygen-consuming reactions (CYTBO3\_4pp, CYTBDpp, CYTBD2pp) was increased by a \(1000\)-fold, mimicking the physiological state in which these reactions operate at low saturation with oxygen.